albertomosconi/courses/README.md

 ## About
 This is a collection of free online courses that I've followed or plan to watch.
 I do not own this material, I'm just sharing it because I think it's cool.

+At the bottom I've also listed a series of super interesting and educational Youtube Channels.

 ## Courses

 #### Computer Science